 What materials does your solution require?

-Best guest on cost to implement
+Best guess on cost to implement

 Challenges you/your team ran into